 Under separate pieces of U.S. federal legislation, the Company has been eligible to receive the AFTC tax credit for its natural gas vehicle fuel sales made between October 1, 2006 and December 31, 2017.
 The AFTC, which had previously expired on December 31, 2016, was reinstated on February 9, 2018 to apply to vehicle fuel sales made from January 1, 2017 through December 31, 2017.
-The AFTC credit is equal to \$0.50 per gasoline gallon equivalent of CNG that the Company sold as vehicle fuel and \$0.50 per diesel gallon of LNG that the Company sold as vehicle fuel in 2016 and 2017.
+The AFTC credit was equal to \$0.50 per gasoline gallon equivalent of CNG that the Company sold as vehicle fuel and \$0.50 per diesel gallon of LNG that the Company sold as vehicle fuel in 2016 and 2017.

 Based on the service relationship with its customers, either the Company or its customers claims the credit.
-The Company records its AFTC credits, if any, as revenue in its consolidated statements of operations because the credits are fully payable to the Company and do not offset income tax liabilities.
+The Company records its AFTC credits, if any, as revenue in its condensed consolidated statements of operations because the credits are fully payable to the Company and do not offset income tax liabilities.
 As such, the credits are not deemed income tax credits under the accounting guidance applicable to income taxes.

-As a result of the most recent legislation authorizing AFTC being signed into law on February 9, 2018, all AFTC revenue for vehicle fuel the Company sold in the 2017 calendar year, totaling \$25,481, has been recognized during the three months ended March 31, 2018 and was collected subsequent to that date.
+As a result of the most recent legislation authorizing AFTC being signed into law on February 9, 2018, all AFTC revenue for vehicle fuel the Company sold in the 2017 calendar year, totaling \$25,481, was recognized during the three months ended March 31, 2018 and was collected subsequent to that date.
+In addition, during the nine months ended September 30, 2018, the Internal Revenue Service approved, and the Company recognized as revenue, \$1,382 of AFTC credit claims related to prior years.
 AFTC is not currently available, and may not be reinstated, for vehicle fuel sales made after December 31, 2017.